Rett Syndrome

 Alzheimer’s Disease

 Alzheimer’s Disease Alzheimer’s Disease is a progressive neurodegenerative disorder that primarily affects memory, cognition, and behavior.
 Key pathological features include the accumulation of amyloid plaques and tau tangles in the brain, which disrupt neural communication and cognitive functions.
-Understanding Alzheimer’s disease through preclinical studies is crucial for developing effective treatments.
-At emka TECHNOLOGIES, our digital […]
+Understanding Alzheimer’s disease (AD) through preclinical studies is crucial for developing effective treatments.
+At emka TECHNOLOGIES, our […]

 Addiction Research